Total Variation Graph Neural Networks: Total Variation Graph Neural Network

 \paragraph{Vertex clustering} The GNN used for clustering is depicted in Fig.~\ref{fig:architectures}a.
 The architecture is rather simple: a stack of $L$ GTVConv layers ($L \geq 1$) generates the feature vectors $\X^{(L)}$ that are used by an MLP to compute the cluster assignments $\Sb$.
 Since clustering is an unsupervised task, the GNN is trained using only the loss function $\mathcal{L}$ defined in \eqref{eq:objective_loss}.

 \paragraph{Graph classification} Graph classification is a graph-level task, where a class label $y_i$ is assigned to the $i$-th graph $\{ \A_i, \X_i \}$.
-The GNN architectures for graph classification often alternate MP layers with graph pooling layers, which gradually distil the global label information from the vertex representations~\citep{du2021multi}.
+GNN architectures for graph classification often alternate MP layers with graph pooling layers, which gradually distill the global label information from the vertex representations~\citep{du2021multi}.

-The key and most challenging task in graph pooling is to generate a coarsened graph that summarizes well the properties of the original one~\citep{grattarola2022understanding}.
-Similarly to previous work~\citep{ying2018hierarchical, bianchi2020spectral}, the cluster assignment matrix $\Sb$ computed in \eqref{eq:mlp} is used to coarsen the adjacency matrix and compute pooled vertex features as
+The key challenge in graph pooling is to generate a coarsened graph that summarizes well the properties of the original one~\citep{bianchi2023expressive}.
+Similarly to previous work~\citep{ying2018hierarchical, bianchi2020spectral}, the cluster assignment matrix $\Sb$ computed in \eqref{eq:mlp} is used to coarsen the adjacency matrix and to compute pooled vertex features as

-According to a recently proposed taxonomy by \cite{grattarola2022understanding}, our is a trainable, dense, fixed, hierarchical pooling method.
+According to a recently proposed taxonomy by \cite{grattarola2022understanding}, ours is a trainable, dense, fixed, hierarchical pooling method.